-The U.S. experience has shown that in the restructured electricity environment, investments in needed transmission will only occur with the aid of political will.
+The U.S. experience has shown that in the restructured electricity environment, investments in needed transmission will occur only with the aid of political will.
 Even so, siting difficulty may pose such huge costs that incentives for investment may be further reduced or even eliminated.
-Investment in U.S. transmission has fallen at an average rate of \$117 million per year in the past thirty years.55 In the meantime, investment in generation has grown (see figure 11).
-Transmission projects with clear social benefits have taken years to complete or gain approval, such as the Path 15 expansion linking Northern and Southern California56 or the Cross-Sound transmission line linking Southeastern Connecticut with Long Island.57 Perhaps learning from the experience of New York, which could not get financing for a socially-beneficial transmission line linking Northern New York City, the governors of four Western states have recently put their political muscle behind the construction of a high-voltage line linking coal-fired generation in the Rocky Mountains with demand centers in California.58
+Investment in U.S. transmission has fallen at an average rate of \$117 million per year in the past thirty years.
+In the meantime, investment in generation has grown (see figure 6).
+Transmission projects with clear social benefits have taken years to complete or gain approval, such as the Path 15 expansion linking Northern and Southern California or the Cross-Sound transmission line linking Southeastern Connecticut with Long Island.
+Perhaps learning from the experience of New York, which could not get financing for a socially-beneficial transmission line linking Northern New York City, the governors of four Western states have recently put their political muscle behind the construction of a high-voltage line linking coal-fired generation in the Rocky Mountains with demand centers in California.

-Figure 11.
-Generating capacity additions, 1991 - 2003.59
+Figure 6.
+Generating capacity additions, 1991 - 2003.

-Despite the construction of a few high-profile projects in the past several years,60 investment in the transmission grid has been anemic since the overbuilding in the 1970s.
+Despite the construction of a few high-profile projects in the past several years, investment in the transmission grid has been anemic since the overbuilding in the 1970s.
 Rising congestion costs and transmission loading relief actions would seem to point to a clear need for investment.
-Shalini Vajjhala has analyzed the economic, social, and regulatory environment for transmission-grid investment in the U.S.61 She finds that many states which need transmission investment most badly are also those that erect the largest barriers to investment.
-Figure 12 (used with Dr. Vajjhala's permission) shows a national picture of transmission demand and siting difficulty.
+Shalini Vajjhala has analyzed the economic, social, and regulatory environment for transmission-grid investment in the U.S. She finds that many states that need transmission investment most badly are also those that erect the largest barriers to investment.
+Figure 7 (used with Dr. Vajjhala's permission) shows a national picture of transmission demand and siting difficulty.

-Figure 12.
+Figure 7.
 State transmission siting difficulty and transmission demand.

-As a state characterized by Vajjhala as having high demand for new transmission and a high degree of difficulty in getting transmission sited, Pennsylvania provides a good case study for policymakers to gain a greater understanding of the social and regulatory impediments to investment in the transmission grid.62 While the cost of electric generation in Pennsylvania is in line with the U.S. average, and much of Pennsylvania's population lives within close proximity of generation sources, the survey conducted by Vajjhala places Pennsylvania as the second-most difficult state for transmission siting by state regulatory officials.
+As a state characterized by Vajjhala as having high demand for new transmission and a high degree of difficulty in getting transmission sited, Pennsylvania provides a good case study for policymakers to gain a greater understanding of the social and regulatory impediments to investment in the transmission grid.
+While the cost of electric generation in Pennsylvania is in line with the U.S. average, and much of Pennsylvania's population lives within close proximity of generation sources, the survey conducted by Vajjhala places Pennsylvania as the second-most difficult state for transmission siting by state regulatory officials.

+RTOs could act as clearinghouses to streamline the siting and permitting processes for new transmission lines, potentially lowering the cost for interstate transmission projects.
+However, this would require giving FERC authority over the siting process, or at least the sharing of authority between FERC and state PUCs.
 Vajjhala notes that, "Our analyses show that there are large variations in existing transmission demand and levels of siting difficulty across states and regions.
-We believe that these variations will likely affect a state's (or utility's) incentive to join a specific RTO and result in unanticipated patterns of joining behavior and added interstate siting issues."63
+We believe that these variations will likely affect a state's (or utility's) incentive to join a specific RTO and result in unanticipated patterns of joining behavior and added interstate siting issues."